About Spark Videotrucks

 All Models Switch to Aluminum Exoskeleton Body

-The fiberglass construction of Promo and Mondo bodies limited Spark’s ability to respond to customer requests for different size displays.
+The fiberglass construction of Promo and Mondo bodies limited Spark’s ability to respond to customer requests for displays of different sizes.
 The aluminum Expo body system, however, could be scaled into many different heights, widths, and lengths.

 The entire model lineup was converted to use the Expo platform.
 A dozen different models were available in 2018.
 Model names were changed to a simple three digit number, to indicate the size of the side screens.